Aggregate-Intellect/sherpa/docs/About_Sherpa/Resources/02_rise_of_agents.rst

-We continue observing a rapid movement towards creation of agents that can *reason* about the objectives they are given, *use tools* to carry out related tasks using formal languages, and use *natural anguage skills* to communicate with their operators.
-This trend might (and most probably will) lead into *thinking companions* that can interact with us, seek information and insight on our behald, and synthesize artifacts towards objectives we have.
+We continue observing a rapid movement towards creation of agents that can *reason* about the objectives they are given, *use tools* to carry out related tasks using formal languages, and use *natural language skills* to communicate with their operators.
+This trend might (and most probably will) lead into *thinking companions* that can interact with us, seek information and insight on our behalf, and synthesize artifacts towards objectives we have.
 The ease of interaction with these companions could (and most probably will) get to a point where we can learn / plan / build on our own terms as we commute / run / cook.